-• A Complainant is the person who has been impacted by an alleged policy violation and has chosen to participate in the complaint resolution process.
-(This person is called a reporter for purposes of other conduct violations handled in the Office of Community Standards.)
+A Complainant is the person who has been impacted by an alleged policy violation and has chosento participate in the complaint resolution process.
+(This person is called a reporter for purposes of other conduct violations handled in organization and the University retains the right to adopt the findings of the affiliate.
+13 Title IX sex and pregnancy based discrimination matters are addressed under this policy, while Title IX Sexual